fertinaz/Batcher/README.md

 Command:       "blockMesh && decomposePar -copyZero && mpirun -np 4 simpleFoam -parallel"
 ```

-When the `batcher submit` command is executed, first the input job file is being validated.
-If that is successful, then a cluster is deployed based on the `Nodes` and `NodeType` information.
-In this example, user requests a 2 `Standard_d4_v3` type nodes.
+Each item in the job file represents a specific information regarding the HPC job that user wants to initiate.
+* Nodes: Number of nodes requested in the cluster.
+* NodeType: Type of the node instances.
+We follow the naming convention created by Azure.
+According to the [official documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/dv3-dsv3-series?toc=/azure/virtual-machines/linux/toc.json&bc=/azure/virtual-machines/linux/breadcrumb/toc.json), the node type given in the example has 4 vCPUs and 16 GiB memory.
+* WallClockTime: An estimation for the time required to complete the simulation.
+This restriction has two purposes; it protects users to be over-charged in case of situations like deadlock, and also **it allows us to check if the users have enough credit amount  in your `batcher` account to complete the job they request.** One thing to note here is that it's certainly safe to write a clock time that is definitely larger than the simulation time.
+For instance, if you roughly estimate that your simulation takes about 4-6 hours to complete, you can specify 12 hours in the `WallClockTime`.
+Your job will be completed in 5.5 hours and you will be charged for your consumption, not for the `WallClockTime` you specified.
+But if you don't have enough credits to complete a 12-hour 2-node job, then your job won't be started.
+* CaseDirectory: Full path to the case folder that includes all the input files that are required to run your simulation.
+This folder will be uploaded to the `Storage Account` that is created for you on the cloud environment and will then be mounted on the cluster deployed. **The entire process is encrypted**, therefore users don't have to worry about the security and confidentiality of their case files.
+One restriction for the naming: Folder names with special characters such as `-`, `!` are not supported.
+* Software: Name of the application that you want to use.
+These packages are containerized by our team and pushed to our internal container registry.
+You can find the complete list of tools we support in this guide.
+We're constantly updating this list, so please check it regularly.
+* Command: Commands you need to run to your batch job.

-Based on this example, following steps are processed when we execute `batcher submit` command:
+Based on the given example, following steps are processed when we execute `batcher submit` command:
-* Deploy a 1-node cluster.
-* Upload case folder `/FullPath/To/YourCase/motorBike` to Azure Storage.
+* 2 `Standard_d4_v3` nodes are invoked and a cluster is created.
+Communication between these nodes are enabled for parallel processing.
+* Case folder `/fullPathToMyCase/motorBike` is read and its content is uploaded to a storage container.
-* Pull `openfoam-19.12` container image from Azure Container Registry.
+* Pull `openfoam-7` container image from our container registry.
-* Mount `motorBike` case under the `$AZ_BATCH_NODE_MOUNTS_DIR` folder in the cluster.
-* Run `simpleFoam 2>&1 | tee log.simpleFoam` in this cluster environment.
-* Download results into the case directory specified in the job file.
+* A cloud task is created with the commands specified in the job file.
+The maximum time for this task is the `WallClockTime`.

-#### Submit
+* Task is executed.
+* Download results into the local file system.

 ### Packages
 Following list of packages are containerized and available for simulations.
+A summary of the available container images:
+* cp2k-7.1
+* gromacs-2016.5
+* nektar-5.0
+* openfoam-7
+* openfoam-19.12
+* openfoam-20.06

+Each tool is compiled from scratch with certain compiler flags for optimization.
+Detailed information can be in the following subsections.

 #### CP2K
 Available CP2K versions are: